tfzhou/MATNet/README.md

 ## Prerequisites

-The training and testing experiments is implemented using PyTorch 1.0.1.
-All the experiments are conducted with a single GeForce RTX 2080Ti GPU with 11GB Memory.
+The training and testing experiments are conducted using PyTorch 1.0.1 with a single GeForce RTX 2080Ti GPU with 11GB Memory.
 - [PyTorch 1.0.1](https://github.com/pytorch/pytorch)

 Other minor Python modules can be installed by running